-126. Breeding success on the VMSA in 2005 and 2007 was very good with averages of 3.0 and 3.6 fledged chicks per breeding pair respectively (Table 58).
-It was a little lower in 2006 and 2008, with an average of 2.3 and 2.9 fledged chicks per breeding pair, respectively.
-Comparable data were not available for other parts of Shetland, but the observed rates are thought to be representative (D. Okill pers. comm.).
+130. Breeding success in the VMSA between 2005 and 2010 has been reasonably good.
+On average over this period seven pairs were successful each year and productivity was 3.0 young fledged per breeding pair.
+Productivity varied from a low of 2.3 pairs per pair in 2006 to a high of 3.6 pairs per pair in 2007 (Table 58).
+Comparable data were not available for other parts of Shetland, but the observed rates are likely to be representative (D. Okill pers. comm.).